Those who sow in tears shall reap in Joy” Psalms 126:5

 Clifton Leonard, Jr was born on November 29, 1946, in Boykin, South Carolina.
 Clifton was the son of the late Mother Daisy Carter and Clifton Leonard, Sr.

-He was preceded in death by his mother, Mother Daisy C Leonard, father, Clifton Leonard, Sr.; a sister, Edith ‘Mook’ Caverl; twin brothers, Hillie and Lannie Leonard and a nephew George Grant.
+He was preceded in death by his mother, Mother Daisy C Leonard, father, Clifton Leonard, Sr.; two sisters, Edith ‘Mook’ Caverl and Marie Frances Leonard; twin brothers, Hillie and Lannie Leonard and a nephew George Grant.

 Pete, as he was known by all, received his education in the Kershaw County School System.
 He was employed by Mills Electric and Bethesda Presbyterian Church, where he retired from after fifteen years.

 Being reared in a Christian home, he received his early teachings at Wesley Chapel United Methodist Church and under the guidance of his mother his returned for later teachings at the Abundant Life Fellowship Church under the leadership of Dr. Aurelio D. Givens, Worship Leader.

 Pete took the most pride in his time he spent helping to care for his mother.
 You could always find him at her side or on guard on the porch enjoying his Fish.

 “My presence will go with you and I will give you rest,” Exodus 33:14

 On March 4, 2020, the Lord concluded Pete’s work on earth and he entered eternal rest at Select Specialty Hospital in Augusta, Georgia.